Stranded on Honeymoon Island: release date, host, cast, trailer and everything we know

 How does Stranded on Honeymoon Island work?

-In this bold and original new adventure dating format, six couples are matched by experts and then immediately after committing themselves to each other in an intimate ceremony, will be dramatically abandoned in idyllic isolation for the adventure of a lifetime.
+In this bold and original new adventure dating format, six couples are matched by experts and then immediately after committing themselves to each other in an intimate ceremony, they will be dramatically abandoned in idyllic isolation for the adventure of a lifetime.

 On these remote beaches, fledgling relationships are soon put to the test as the couples live together and fend for themselves with few resources.
 Marooned and alone, they must communicate and collaborate to get by, with nowhere to run when the going gets tough.
 Will an escape from modern life bring them closer together or push them apart?